 Rethinking Redistribution Gradients

-Low disposable income can mean that someone is genuinely deprived, but it can also mean that someone has deliberately traded away savings or income for other things that matter to them.
-How should this inform tax policy?
+Low disposable income can mean that someone is genuinely deprived, but also that someone has deliberately traded away savings for other priorities.

 Recent debates focused on how many dollars should count as the poverty line.
 Here, I want to ask a more fundamental question: Is income the right yardstick for poverty at all?